Hydepwns/rex_termbox/DEBUG_SUMMARY.md

   - Added tests for `width/0`, `height/0`, and `set_cursor/2`.
 - **Integration Tests Failing Locally (macOS 15.4.1 Beta):**
   - Tests still fail during `ExTermbox.init/1` on macOS 15.4.1 (Beta) with Erlang OTP 26.2.5 and 27.2.5 because the `PortHandler` cannot establish a UDS connection to the C process.
-  - Attempts using `:gen_tcp.connect(charlist_path, 0, [:local | opts])` fail with a `FunctionClauseError` in `:local_tcp.getaddrs/2`.
+  - Attempts using `:gen_unix.connect(charlist_path, 0, [:local | opts])` fail with a `FunctionClauseError` in `:local_tcp.getaddrs/2`.
   - Attempts using `:socket.connect({:local, path_binary}, 0, opts)` fail with `:badarg`.
   - Attempts using `:socket.connect({:local, path_charlist}, 0, opts)` also fail with `:badarg`.
-  - **Conclusion:** This appears to be an incompatibility specific to macOS 15.4.1 Beta and Erlang/OTP's UDS client implementation (`:gen_tcp`/:`socket`).
+  - **Conclusion:** This appears to be an incompatibility specific to macOS 15.4.1 Beta and Erlang/OTP's UDS client implementation (`:gen_unix`/:`socket`).
 Tests on standard platforms (Linux, stable macOS) are expected to pass.
 Local testing failure is NOT considered a blocker for further development assuming portability.

 ## Issues Encountered & Resolved / In Progress